mhevery/Largo-docs/Codex/Largo-custom-functions.md

 		```

 - `largo_top_terms_js()`: Loads JavaScript for the top-terms selector in `largo_top_tag_display()`.
 Found in `/inc/post-meta.php`.
+- `largo_trim_sentences( $input, $sentences, $echo = false )`: Attempts to trum input at sentence breaks, while escaping titles and other things that normally use periods.
+Found in `/inc/post-tags.php`.
 - `largo_twitter_url_to_username ( $url )`: Takes a Twitter URL, finds the username without the @.
 Found in `/inc/open-graph.php`.

 **U**